Samir-Sell/Google_Earth_Engine_Apps/App_Tutorial/README.md

 side_panel.add(choose_location_label);
 ```

 Awesome!
 Run this and test that it works for you.
-We have a functional dropdown menu that can allow our users to switch aroud to view different images.
+We have a functional dropdown menu that can allow our users to switch around to view different images.
 We are going to want to add some functionality to our app.
-In this case, we are going to add some more labels and a textbox that will allow users to write their own band math equations.
+In this case, we are going to add some more labels and a textbox that will allow users to write their own band math equations to apply to the imagery.

 ### Adding the Functional Band Math Textbox